Composition operators on reproducing kernel Hilbert spaces with analytic positive definite functions: Introduction

-Let us explain the outline of the proof of Theorem \ref{main thm}.
-The "if" part is not so hard, and we prove it in Section \ref{subsec: criteria affine}.
-The hard part of the proof is the "only if" part, and is obtained as a corollary of Theorems \ref{thm: affineness} and \ref{thm: analytic continuation} in Section \ref{s3}.
-Theorem \ref{thm: affineness} states that the "only if" part of Theorem \ref{main thm} holds under Assumptions \ref{main thm assumption 1}, \ref{main thm assumption 2}, and \ref{main thm assumption 4}, and assuming the existence of the holomorphic map $F:\mathbb{C}^d\rightarrow\mathbb{C}^d$ with $F|U=f$.
-The proof of Theorem \ref{thm: affineness} hinges on the Liouville theorem in complex analysis of several variables.
-We consider the derivatives of $F$ and apply the Liouville theorem to them.
-By considering spaces of polynomials of various degrees, the boundedness of the composition operators is enable us to control the derivative of the holomorphic map $F$.
-Theorem \ref{thm: analytic continuation} deduces that under Assumption \ref{main thm assumption 1}, $\mathcal{D}(C_f)=H_k$, and the composition operator, $C_f:H_k\rightarrow H_{k|_{U^2}}$, is a bounded, there exists a holomorphic map $F:\mathbb{C}^d\rightarrow\mathbb{C}^d$ with $F|_U=f$.
+Let us explain the outline of the proof of Theorem \ref{main thm} and \ref{main thm 2}.
+Regarding Theorem \ref{main thm}, the ``if'' part is not so hard, and we prove it in Section \ref{subsec: criteria affine}.
+The harder part of the proof is the ``only if'' part, and is obtained as a corollary of Theorems \ref{thm: affineness} and \ref{thm: analytic continuation} in Section \ref{s3}.
+Theorem \ref{thm: affineness} states that the ``only if'' part of Theorem \ref{main thm} holds under Assumptions \ref{main thm assumption 1}, \ref{main thm assumption 2}, and \ref{main thm assumption 4}, and assuming the existence of the holomorphic map $F:\mathbb{C}^d\rightarrow\mathbb{C}^d$ with $F|_U=f$.
+Since there exists a natural isomorphism $\Psi_w: H_k \cong L^2(w)$ (see Corollary \ref{cor: natural isom}), the study of composition operators is reduces to that of the corresponding operators on $L^2(w)$.
+Thus, by considering the action of the corresponding operators on spaces of polynomials of various degrees in $L^2(w)$, the boundedness of the composition operators enables us to control the derivative of the holomorphic map $F$.
+Theorem \ref{thm: analytic continuation} deduces that under Assumption \ref{main thm assumption 1} and $\mathcal{D}(C_f)=H_k$, there exists a holomorphic map $F:\mathbb{C}^d\rightarrow\mathbb{C}^d$ with $F|_U=f$.
 The proof involves an explicit construction of the analytic continuation of $f$ in terms of the boundedness of $C_f$.
 Here, we emphasize that $f$ is originally a mere map defined on an open subset $U\subset\mathbb{R}^d$, not the whole space, but we prove that the boundedness of $C_f$ shows the map $f$ is a restriction of holomorphic map $F$ defined on $\mathbb{C}^d$.
+As for Theorem \ref{main thm 2}, the hardest part in the proof is to verify Assumption \ref{main thm assumption 2}.
+We show that the left hand side in Assumption \ref{main thm assumption 2} is closely related to an asymptotic behavior of greatest zeros of orthogonal polynomials in a weighted $L^2$-space on $\mathbb{R}$.
+We improve Freud's methods in his works \cite{Fre74-2, Fre86} on asymptotic behaviors of orthogonal polynomials, and check Assumption \ref{main thm assumption 2}.
+We include the details in Section \ref{section4}. \paragraph{\bf Notation:} In this paper, we always work in the $d$-dimensional Euclidean space.
+For $r \ge 0$, we denote by $C^r$ the space of $C^r$ functions on $\mathbb{R}^d$.
+For a non-negative measurable function $w$ on $\mathbb{R}^d$, and $p\in[1,\infty)$, we denote by $L^p(w)$ the space composed of the equivalent classes of measurable functions $h$ vanishing on $\{ w = \infty \}$ such that $\int_{\mathbb{R}^d} |h(x)|^p w(x) {\rm d}x < \infty$.
+In the case of $w \equiv 1$, we abbreviate $L^p(1)$ to $L^p$.
+We also denote by $L^\infty$ the space of essentially bounded measurable functions on $\mathbb{R}^d$.
+For any measurable set $A$ in an Euclidean space, we denote by $\mathbf{1}_A$ the characteristic function supported on $A$, and by $|A|$ the volume of $A$ with respect to the Lebesgue measure.
+We denote by ${\rm M}_d(\mathbb{R})$ (resp. ${\rm GL}_d(\mathbb{R})$) the set of square real matrices of size $d$ (resp. regular real matrices of size $d$).